Charlie Blackmon Player Props: Rockies vs. Cardinals

 Charlie Blackmon At The Plate

-- Blackmon has an OPS of .850, fueled by an OBP of .390 to go with a slugging percentage of .459.
-All three of those stats are tops among Colorado hitters this season.
+- Blackmon leads Colorado in slugging percentage (.439) thanks to three extra-base hits.

-- Among qualifying batters in MLB action, his batting average ranks 40th, his on-base percentage ranks 49th, and he is 81st in the league in slugging.
+- Among qualifying hitters in MLB action, his batting average ranks 43rd, his on-base percentage ranks 52nd, and he is 90th in the league in slugging.

+- Blackmon is batting .300 during his last outings and is riding a four-game hitting streak.

+- In 72.7% of his 11 games this season, Blackmon has picked up at least one hit.
+He's also had four multi-hit games.

+- He has hit a home run in one of 11 games, and in 2.2% of his plate appearances.

-- In three games this season, Blackmon has picked up an RBI, with more than one RBI once.
+- In three games this year, Blackmon has picked up an RBI, with more than one RBI once.

-- He has scored at least once three times this season (30.0%), including one multi-run game.
+- He has scored at least one run four times this year (36.4%), including one multi-run game.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.